danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ```
 ## 4.3 DOM elements: Creating and styling a button

 DOM stands for Document Object Model, considering a document like HTML as a tree structure that allows programs to dynamically access and update the content, structure and style of it.
-Instead of focusing different tree structure of a document, this chapter will be focus on form elements as part of the DOM.
+Instead of focusing different tree structure of a document, this chapter will focus on form elements as part of the DOM.
 The basic structure for creating form elements is relatively simple.
 In the p5.js reference guide under the DOM category,[^DOM] there are different form creation syntaxes, e.g. `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, and so on.
 The one that we need for creating a button is called `createButton()`.

 First you need to assign an object name for the button, and of course different names if you have more than one so that you can set the properties[^Element] for each.